How to Get to Karuizawa

 Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – we have the local knowledge and experience to help you get the most out of your time in Nagano.

-Got a question about arranging a charter or tour from Karuizawa?
-Feel free to contact us at email@example.com and let’s get planning together!
+Got a question about visiting Karuizawa?
+Contact us at email@example.com and let’s get planning together!